cibernox/svelte-intl-precompile/README.md

     target: '#svelte',
     vite: {
       plugins: [
-        precompileIntl('locales') // if your translations are defined in /locales/[lang].js
+        // if your translations are defined in /locales/[lang].js
+        // also you can change prefix for json files ($locales by default) precompileIntl('locales', '$myprefix')
       ]
     }
   }
 };